 An easy way to tell if you're using the correct verb is to substitute the appropriate pronoun for your subject.
-Substitute a singular pronoun like she or it and a plural pronoun like they when reading your sentences.
+Substitute a singular pronoun like he, she or it or a plural pronoun like they when reading your sentences.

-For the first sentence above, you would substitute it for the butterfly and try both verbs to see which fits best.
+For the first sentence above, you would substitute he for brother and try both possible verbs to see which one fits best.